PCJones/ultimate-splinterlands-bot/README.md

 - `MINUTES_BATTLES_INTERVAL=30` Sleep time before the bot will fight with all accounts again.
 Subtract 2-3 minutes per account

+- `ERC_THRESHOLD=80` If your energy capture rate goes below this the bot will stop fighting with this account until it's above again.
+Set to 0 to disable

 - `CLAIM_SEASON_REWARD=false` Disable/Enable season reward claiming

 - `CLAIM_QUEST_REWARD=true` Disable/Enable quest reward claiming